Bartvds/manticore/README.md

 For some next level setups you can leverage Promise-glue helpers from modules like Q, Bluebird etc. To get creative and pass the Promises into more exotic modules like React, Baconjs, Lazy.js, Highland and all the cool utility modules with Promise support.

-Keep in mind the parameter object and return value are passed between different node forks using `process.send()` so you cannot pass functions or prototype based objects.
+Keep in mind the parameter object and return value are serialised between different node forks using so you cannot pass functions or prototype based objects.

 ## What do you use this for?